Team leaders

 Exercise sessions

-Being a “live show”, things can get interesting.
-But we try our best to be very explicit about what is going on.
-However, your first goal should be to energize the learners and make sure they are engaged.
+We try our best to be very explicit about what is going on.
+Your first goal should be to make sure the learners are engaged and no one is left behind.

-The instructors should clearly tell which exercises and for how long; if anything is unclear you should ask via collaborative document.
+The instructors should clearly tell which exercises and for how long (we try to make all exercise sessions at least 20 minutes long).
+If anything is unclear please ask via collaborative document, you are our safety net.

 Make it easy for learners to ask for help:

-• Make sure your group knows that you are their team lead.
+• Make sure your group knows your name and that you are their team lead.

 • Encourage your team to also put answered questions in the collaborative document, someone else might be wondering the same thing.